yelghali/prompt-based-tutorial-AKS/README.md

 - How can I use an internal load balancer with a private IP to expose a non-HTTP application within a virtual network in AKS?

-For Both Developers and Admins:

-- How can I expose an HTTP application to external traffic using an Ingress resource in AKS?

-- How can I use serviceType: clusterip to make an HTTP application accessible within the AKS cluster?

-- How can I use serviceType: loadbalancer to expose a non-HTTP application externally in AKS?

-- How can I use an internal load balancer with a private IP to expose a non-HTTP application within a virtual network in AKS?

 ## Advanced Neworking
 	- What is Cilium and what is the difference between CNI Clilium powered Azure overlay and Azure CNI Overlay  ?

 ## Identity & RBAC
 For Developers: